 And of course in 1862 he drew on his native German tradition of "Sankt Nikolaus", St. Nicholas, put it together with other centuries old European folk traditions involving elves and benevolent gift givers, and came up with Santa Claus, the warmhearted and rotund figure who still represents and is identified with Christmas worldwide.

-At six years old he was fascinated by how a magnet worked and his studies ultimately lead to a Doctorate and many research papers, and one was for the "Theory of Relativity.
-The famous e = mc2 equation, a giant leap for science.
-'E' stands for energy and 'M' for mass, the 'C' for the speed of light.
-Or as he explained it to make it easier for a non-physicist to understand The Mass of a Body is a Measure of its Energy Content
+At six years old he was fascinated by how a magnet worked and his studies ultimately lead to a Doctorate and many research papers, with one for the "Theory of Relativity".
+The famous "e = mc2" equation, a giant leap for science.
+"E" stands for energy and "M" for mass, the "C" for the speed of light.
+Or as he explained it to make it easier for a non-physicist to understand 'The Mass of a Body is a Measure of its Energy Content'.

-Although not his initial aim it was this theory which led to the development of nuclear power, as well as the atomic bomb.
+Although not his initial aim it was this theory which led to the development of nuclear power.
+As well as the atomic bomb.

 However Albert Einstein is known not only as a scientist but also a Philosopher-Physicist.
 His influence on twentieth-century philosophy of science is comparable to his influence on twentieth-century physics, and his quotations are world renowned and relevant to life in general.

-While on a visit to the United States in 1933 Adolf Hitler came to power in Germany, so Einstein did not return.
+During a visit to the United States in 1933 Adolf Hitler came to power in Germany, so Einstein did not return.

-As it became obvious by the beginning of 1945 that Germany would lose the war von Braun began to plan for a post war era, organizing the surrender of 500 of his leading rocket scientists, together with plans and test vehicles, to the US.
+As it became obvious by the beginning of 1945 that Germany would lose the war von Braun started planning for a post war era that did not include Germany, organizing the surrender of 500 of his leading rocket scientists, together with plans and test vehicles, to the US.

 Newly established NASA had the rocket center transferred to under its control, and the giant Saturn V rockets, the launch vehicle which sent Americans to the moon, were developed there, with Wernher von Braun as chief architect.

-For over sixty years readers have turned to the comic pages to see what was happening in the lives of Charlie Brown, Snoopy and the rest of the gang in Peanuts, probably the most popular comic strip ever, and it was inspired by the Sundays Carl and Charles Schulz spent together reading the comic strips.
+For over sixty years readers have turned to the comic pages to see what was happening in the lives of Charlie Brown, Snoopy and the rest of the gang in "Peanuts", probably the most popular comic strip ever, and it was inspired by the Sundays Carl and Charles Schulz spent together reading the comic strips.
 The young boy was fascinated by Mickey Mouse and Popeye and developed an ambition to be a cartoonist.
 Like Thomas Nast he was 15 when his first drawing, of Spike the family dog, was printed in a nationally-syndicated newspaper feature.

 After war service Schulz sold one-panel cartoons focused on drawings of precocious children with large heads using words and behavior well beyond their years, then the first simple four-panel Peanuts strip appeared on October 2, 1950, in seven newspapers nationwide.

 A humor that could be observational, ironic, sarcastic, nostalgic, silly, bittersweet, and with a large dose of suspended reality, it was honored in many ways over the years.

-Including the Apollo 10 mission, when the modules were named "Charlie Brown", the Command and Service Module, and "Snoopy", the Lunar Module, after the two main characters in the comic strip.
+Including the Apollo 10 mission, when the modules were named Charlie Brown, the "Command and Service Module", and Snoopy, the "Lunar Module", after the comic strip's two main characters.
+Charles Schulz "Peanuts" humor even conquered space.

-Content copyright © 2013 by Francine McKenna.
+Content copyright © 2021 by Francine A. McKenna.
 All rights reserved.

-This content was written by Francine McKenna.
+This content was written by Francine A. McKenna.
 If you wish to use this content in any manner, you need written permission.
-Contact Francine McKenna for details.
+Contact Francine A. McKenna for details.